taskcluster/taskcluster-docs/learn/create-task/index.md

 The queue creates additional runs, if a run fails because a worker became unresponsive or reported a shutdown, for example if a node crashes or a EC2 spot-node is terminated.
-In this case the task will be _retried_ at-most `task.retries` times.
+In this case the task will be _retried_ at most `task.retries` times.
 If you don't want your task to be retried you can set `task.retries` to zero.
-Users can also _rerun_ a resolved task using `queue.rerunTask(taskId)`, this is generally not recommended, especially not if interacting relying in another service for scheduling dependent tasks.
+Users can also _rerun_ a resolved task using `queue.rerunTask(taskId)`, this is generally not recommended, especially not if relying on another service for scheduling dependent tasks.

 You should note the difference in terminology between:
  * **retry task**, which happens in case of infrastructure failure, and,